Samkth123/KTH-md/IT Risk.md

     - **Objective**: Deploy the software for end-users.
     - **Activities**: Releasing the software into a live environment.
 This phase includes monitoring for issues, providing support, and planning for future updates or maintenance.

+### Service Models
+1. **SaaS (Software as a Service)**:
+    - Software applications are delivered over the internet on a subscription basis.
+Users access the software via a web browser (e.g., Google Workspace, Salesforce).
+2. **PaaS (Platform as a Service)**:
+    - Provides a platform allowing developers to build, deploy, and manage applications without worrying about the underlying infrastructure (e.g., Heroku, Google App Engine).
+3. **IaaS (Infrastructure as a Service)**:
+    - Offers virtualized computing resources over the internet, providing users with control over the infrastructure (e.g., AWS EC2, Microsoft Azure VMs).
+4. **FaaS (Function as a Service)**:
+    - A serverless computing model where users can run code in response to events without managing servers.
+It scales automatically based on demand (e.g., AWS Lambda, Azure Functions).
+### Infrastructure Elements

+1. **Virtual Machines**:
+    - Software-based emulations of physical computers that run an operating system and applications.
+They allow multiple operating systems to run on a single physical server.
+2. **Containers**:
+    - Lightweight, portable units that package applications and their dependencies.
+Containers share the host OS kernel but run in isolated user spaces (e.g., Docker).
+3. **Load Balancers**:
+    - Distribute network traffic across multiple servers to ensure no single server becomes overwhelmed, improving performance and reliability.
+4. **Cloud Native Development**:
+    - Refers to building applications specifically for cloud environments, leveraging microservices, containers, and automated scaling for improved agility and resilience.

+### Agile Manifesto

+The Agile Manifesto outlines four key values and twelve principles that promote flexibility, collaboration, and customer satisfaction in software development.
+The four main values are:

+1. **Individuals and interactions** over processes and tools.
+2. **Working software** over comprehensive documentation.
+3. **Customer collaboration** over contract negotiation.
+4. **Responding to change** over following a plan.

+### Key Processes & Elements

+1. **Iterations**: Short, time-boxed cycles (usually 1-4 weeks) where teams work on delivering functional software increments.
+2. **Backlog**: A prioritized list of features, enhancements, and fixes that need to be developed.
+The backlog evolves as project needs change.
+3. **Team**: Cross-functional groups consisting of members with various skills who collaborate to deliver the product increment.

+### Roles

+1. **Scrum Master**: Facilitates the Agile process, removes obstacles, and ensures that the team follows Agile principles.
+Acts as a servant leader for the team.
+2. **Product Owner**: Represents stakeholders and customers, manages the product backlog, prioritizes features, and defines the vision for the product.
+3. **Developer Team**: A self-organizing group responsible for delivering the product increments.
+Team members work collaboratively to complete tasks and meet sprint goals.

 ---